lichkeam/Data_visualization-pipline/README.md

 # Data_visualization-pipline
-This repository contain scripts for R code which can provide a quick show for specific data form
+This repository contains scripts for R code which can provide a quick view over a specific data form